 DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.
-3GPPTM and LTETM are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners. oneM2MTM logo is a trademark of ETSI registered for the benefit of its Members and of the oneM2M Partners.
+3GPPTM, LTETM and 5GTM logo are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners. oneM2MTM logo is a trademark of ETSI registered for the benefit of its Members and of the oneM2M Partners.
 GSM[®] and the GSM logo are trademarks registered and owned by the GSM Association.